 Contact your IT company and request phish testing.
 Phish testing is when your IT company periodically sends fake emails to your employees to see how they respond.
 If an employee falls for the phishing attempt, train them again.
 It is much safer to have them fall for the test than the real thing.

-It is crucial to establish a bring your own device policy, because most likely all of your employees has a mobile phone.
+It is crucial to establish a Bring Your Own Device (BYOD) policy, because most likely all of your employees has a mobile phone.
 You can have the strongest security for your network, but can be left exposed if each of your employees are coming and going with smartphones.

 Are your employees checking their emails on their mobile phones?
 Can they gain access to the network remotely?
-Cell phones and personal devices can be a vulnerable point without proper mobile device management.
+Cell phones and personal devices can be a vulnerable point without proper Mobile Device Management(MDM).

 Update Your Software: